Guardianship Petition, Free Download 2026

 You are a grandparent, aunt, uncle, or other relative seeking guardianship of a child because the parents are incarcerated, struggling with substance abuse, or have voluntarily relinquished care.

-You need legal authority to enroll a minor in school, consent to medical treatment, or access benefits and services on their behalf, and a power of attorney for a minor does not provide sufficient authority for your situation.
+You need legal authority to enroll a minor in school, consent to medical treatment, or access benefits and services on their behalf, and a power of attorney for a minor template does not provide sufficient authority for your situation.

 What Should a Guardianship Petition Include?